WesleyBryie/ChumBucket/wiki/faq.md

 ### ► Torrenting and VPN questions

+* Is it recommended to use a VPN when downloading pirated material?
+ > If you are torrenting, yes.
+Using a VPN is not necessary when downloading from DDL sites such as Google drive, mega, zippy share, etc. Some countries may have lax copyright laws so you may not need a VPN at all, even when torrenting.
+[Read more here.](https://www.reddit.com/r/Piracy/wiki/faq/isp_complaints)

 * Which free VPN service is recommended for downloading torrents?
  > None.
 Free VPNs are likely to collect data from you for marketing purposes, be too slow to bother with, or do not allow torrent traffic in the first place.
 It's recommended to purchase a subscription of a VPN service - many can be as cheap as 3 USD/month, if you buy in bulk.